AbdouRoumi/NTAPI_Anti-Debugging_Checker_and_Patcher/README.md

 ## Overview

 The **NTAPI Anti-Debugging Checker and Patcher** allows you to check if a process is being debugged and modify the `BeingDebugged` flag in the PEB to bypass basic anti-debugging mechanisms.
-This project is useful for security researchers and developers interested in understanding how anti-debugging techniques work at a low level.
+This project is useful for security researchers ,Malware developers and Analysts interested in understanding how anti-debugging techniques work at a low level.

 ## Features